masalinas/doc-argo-workflow/README.md

 ## Deployment steps

-**STEP 01**: We can check the last argo workflow release from this link, previous to deployment:
+**STEP 01**: We can check the last argo workflows release from this link, previous to deployment:

 ```
 https://github.com/argoproj/argo-workflows/releases